Shanghai: Meet the Bund (1*)

 Fujian flavours, Shanghai fine dining

-Arriving in Shanghai, we wanted to try what locals actually rate, and a fine-dining lens on regional Chinese cooking beyond more casual Shanghainese establishments.
-While the Michelin guide offers international recognition, the Black Pearl reflects a more local taste, and Xiaohongshu (RED) is certainly the definitive barometer of what’s good amongst a wider audience.
+While the Michelin guide offers international recognition, the Black Pearl reflects a more local nod of approval in Mainland China, and Xiaohongshu (RED) is certainly the definitive barometer of what’s good amongst a wider audience.
 Triangulating those led us to Meet the Bund, a Michelin one-star, Black Pearl two-diamond Fujianese restaurant, also ranked No. 14 on Asia’s 50 Best Restaurants 2025.

-Meet the Bund has two addresses, with two very different moods:
+Meet the Bund has two locations in Shanghai, with two very different moods:

-We booked the Xintiandi location with help from Capella Shanghai, where we were staying, after Skyline could only offer a private room without views.
+We booked the Xintiandi location with help from Capella Shanghai, where we were staying, after being informed by the Skyline location that they could only offer a private room without views.
 For either location, you’ll want to make reservations in advance.

-We’d expected a regular table, but they had arranged a small private room on the first floor instead, overlooking the pedestrian alleys in the Xintiandi area.
+We’d expected a regular table on the second floor, but they had arranged a small private room on the first floor instead, looking into the pedestrian alleys in the Xintiandi area.
 It came with a side pantry for service, a sofa lounging area, and a large round table.
-The set-up we had was comfortable and quietly private.
-For parties with more guests, it would be a perfect room to socialise in.
+The set-up we had was very comfortable and quietly private.
+For parties with more 4 to 5 more guests, it would be a perfect room to socialise in.

 Tasting menu with a side of extras